skoriche/Climate-REF4CMIP/README.md

 alongside the providers selected for the Assessment Fast Track.
 (mamba and conda releases are not yet implemented):

-Window's doesn't support some of the packages required by the metrics providers, so we only support MacOS and Linux.
+The Climate-REF doesn't support Windows at the moment due to some downstream dependencies that are not available on Windows.
 Windows users are recommended to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or a Linux VM if they wish to use the REF.